spicy-labs/studio-toolbar-plus/README.md

 ## 🚀 Installation (Cape Not Included)

-1. Clone this repository to your local machine:
+1. Donwload the latest version zip from [Release](https://github.com/spicy-labs/studio-toolbar-plus/releases/) and unzip the extension

 2. Open Chrome and navigate to `chrome://extensions/`

 3. Toggle on "Developer mode" in the top-right corner (don't worry, it doesn't actually make you a developer)

-4. Click "Load unpacked" and select the folder where you cloned the repository
+4. Click "Load unpacked" and select the folder where you unzipped the extension

 5. Voilà!
 The extension should now appear in your Chrome toolbar, ready to save the day